nikhilvyas/SOAP/README.md

 ```

 While in the paper our experiments are restricted to Transformers which only have 2D layers, the code supports nD layers.
-If you are using the optimizr for (n > 2) nD layers please see additional hyperparameters in soap.py.
+If you are using the optimizer for (n > 2) nD layers please see additional hyperparameters in soap.py.

 We will release an improved version of the optimizer with support for lower precision and distributed training.